roleoroleo/yi-hack-MStar/README.md

   - RTSP server - allows a RTSP stream of the video (high and/or low resolution) but without audio.
     - rtsp://IP-CAM/ch0_0.h264             (high res)
     - rtsp://IP-CAM:8554/ch0_1.h264        (low res)
-  - ONVIF server (with support for h264 stream, snapshot, ptz and presets - standardized interfaces for IP cameras.
+  - ONVIF server (with support for h264 stream, snapshot, ptz, presets and WS-Discovery) - standardized interfaces for IP cameras.
   - Snapshot service - allows to get a jpg with a web request.
   Gets the latest yuv image from the kernel buffer and converts it to jpg.
     - http://IP-CAM:8080/cgi-bin/snapshot.sh?res=low        (select resolution: low or high)